Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Introduction

-In this Letter, we aim to demonstrate an experimental feasible scheme for engineering the the boundary-obstructed topological superfluids, specifically SOTSF, in the ultracold Fermi gases.
-The main features of the proposal are as follows: (i) The system comprises an A-B sublattice structure, and the staggered spin-orbit (SO) coupling is required for realizing the boundary-obstructed topological phases.
-The engineering of the homogeneous SO coupling has been experimentally realized \cite{Lin2011soc,Kolkowitz2016soc,Huang2016soc,Wu2016soc,Hamner2014soc}.
-We extend these results and propose an experimental feasible scheme to realize the staggered SO coupling, which is used for the boundary-obstructed topological phases. (ii) The proposal is based on the conventional $s$-wave atomic interaction and overcomes practical frustrations in generating the unconventional atomic interaction. (iii) By changing the spatial modulation of the SO coupling, we find the first- and second-order topological transitions governed by different bulk-boundary correspondences.
-Especially during the second-order transition, the boundary-obstructed topological superfluids are distinguished not by gap-closings of the bulk bands but by those of the edge states.
+The paper is organized as follows: In Sec.\ref{sec-model}, we present the model Hamiltonian of the proposal in the SO coupled Fermi gas.
+The engineering of homogeneous SO coupling has been experimentally realized \cite{Lin2011soc,Kolkowitz2016soc,Huang2016soc,Wu2016soc,Hamner2014soc}.
+We extend these results and propose a feasible scheme by using an A-B sublattice structure to impose a staggered modulation, which is key for realizing the SOTSF phase.
+In Sec.\ref{sec-res}, we show the phase diagrams and associated numerical results.
+Assisted by the controllable staggered modulation and the tunable interaction strength, we find the first- and second-order topological transitions governed by different bulk-boundary correspondences.
+Especially during the second-order transition, the SOTSF phase is distinguished not by gap-closings of the bulk bands but by those of the edge states.
+In Sec.\ref{sec-dis}, we discuss the potential ways for engineering the model using existing methods in ultracold atoms, and summarize the work.